alexhyett/youtube-code/README.md

 # Code featured in my YouTube videos
-Thank you 🙏🏻 for becoming a sponsor ❤️.
+Thank you 🙏🏻 for becoming a paid subscriber ❤️.
 I really do appreciate your support.

 This repository contains all the code from my YouTube videos.
-Unfortunately GitHub sponsors doesn't yet allow me to assign multiple repositories for sponsors.
-If they do in the future I might split this repository up a bit.

 ## Index of all the code by YouTube video and date
 I will add new code as soon as I am done editing the videos.
 So, you might find the latest on this video hasn't been released yet.